-Writing aids in reflection, exploration and discovery of who they are and who they strive to become – because, as we already know, when one experiences the death of a spouse, you change inside.
+Writing down your feelings and thoughts aids in reflection, exploration and discovery of who you are now and who you strive to become – because, as you already know, when you experience the death of a spouse, you change inside.

 There is a sacredness in tears.
 They are not the mark of weakness, but of power.
 They speak more eloquently than ten thousand tongues.
 They are the messengers of overwhelming grief, of deep contrition, and of unspeakable love.
 Washington Irving

 Anything that’s human is mentionable, and anything that is mentionable can be more manageable.
 When we can talk about our feelings, they become less overwhelming, less upsetting, and less scary.
 The people we trust with that important talk can help us know that we are not alone.”
 Fred Rogers